MP Estate Planning UK

 OptionMain strengthBenefit impact

-Decision framework: weigh the beneficiary’s needs, the benefits relied upon, the assets to settle and how much control you want trustees to hold.
+Decision framework: weigh the beneficiary’s care needs, the benefits they currently rely on, the assets to be settled into trust, and how much control you want trustees to hold.
+In most cases, a discretionary or qualifying disabled person’s trust will be the right answer.

 Who qualifies as a “disabled” or vulnerable beneficiary for trust purposes